We may earn a commission when you buy through links in our articles. Learn more.

 If you want to play as a Fighter who backs up deadly combat skills with some good old-fashioned creative tactical thinking, the Battle Master 5e is the subclass to pick.

-Stand-out maneuvers like Trip Attack, which lets you knock enemies prone, giving you advantage on the next three attacks, are game-changers, and let Fighters control the battlefield.
+Stand-out maneuvers like Trip Attack, which lets you knock enemies prone so your allies get advantage on their attacks are game-changers at low levels, and let Fighters control the battlefield as well as tank attacks.

 Here is a class that lets you use your smarts, and generally upgrades the Fighter experience for the player.
-Also, it’s worth noting that you can get all your maneuvers back after a short rest, theoretically letting players use them multiple times in one game day.
+Also, it’s worth noting that you can get all your superiority dice back after a short rest – you always get to play with your cool class features.

 DnD Fighter 5e - Wizards of the Coast artwork showing a female fighter with sword and shield